amunchet/singular/README.md

 This is intended to have the data directory set as your Plex library and have the singular.bat script run nightly via Windows scheduling.

+## Development
+- Start up docker with `docker-compose singular_frontend --build -d up`
+- Start up the vue development server with `cd frontend && npm run serve`
+	- You can also run this in the docker, then connect on 8080

 ## Requirements
 - Install all of the requirements from requirements.txt
 - Install Aria2 (binary also included in this repo)